Terms and Conditions as of 25.04.2023

 - AGES is entitled to withdraw from the contract in the event of delayed payment by the contractual partner.

 - A contractual partner who is an entrepreneur shall not be entitled to offset payments to AGES against accounts receivable.
 A contractual partner who is a consumer has the right to offset payments only in the event of AGES being unable to make payment or in the case of counter claims that are legally linked to the account payable by the consumer, have been established by a court, or have been recognised by AGES.

-- A stable value for agreed amounts payable and receivable, including any ancillary costs, shall be considered agreed.
-Indexation shall be based on the index of agreed salaries (“Tariflohnindex”) for employees for the provision of freelance, scientific, and technical services in accordance with ÖNACE 2008 (base year 2016 = 100) or any index officially superseding it or, in case the superseding index also ceases to be published, the index most closely comparable with the index of agreed salaries for employees for the provision of freelance, scientific, and technical services in accordance with ÖNACE 2008.
+A stable value for agreed amounts payable and receivable, including any ancillary costs, shall be considered agreed.
+Indexation shall be based on the 2020 Consumer Price Index (base year 2020) or any index officially superseding it or, in case the superseding index also ceases to be published, the index most closely comparable with the 2020 Consumer Price Index.
 On January 1st of each year, prices shall be increased or decreased by the percentage by which the index number published for the month of October of the preceding year differs from the index number published for the month of October of the year before.
 If the index number changes by more than 10 percent in the course of any one year, the index shall be adapted as soon as the 10-percent threshold is exceeded.
 All change rates shall be calculated to one decimal place.